Adimserious/drivers-licence-quiz/README.md

 https://www.theorie24.de/- i used this app to gather the questions and answers for this quiz.

 ## Media
-Pexels free stock photos, royalty free images.
-Pixabay free stock photos, royalty free images.
+[Pexels](https://www.pexels.com/) free stock photos, royalty free images.
+[Pixabay](https://pixabay.com/) free stock photos, royalty free images.
 Canva to Resize images.
+[favicon](https://favicon.io/favicon-converter/#google_vignette)to display the driving licence icon on the browser.

 # Acknowledgements
-My mentor Mitko Bachvarov provided me with the resource i used to learn the css overlay.
+My mentor Mitko Bachvarov provided me with the resource i used to learn the css overlay and gave me a description of what is expected for this project.

 Slack is a great community. very helpful and offers much encouragement as well as information.